-With Nightwing and Gotham City Sirens also reportedly in the works, WB is going to need actors to fill those high profile roles - and we think we've got some great ideas for who that should be.
+With that many major characters joining the DCEU, WB is going to need actors to fill those high profile roles - and we think we've got some great ideas for who that should be.

-So here goes nothing - Newsarama fan-casts the DCCU's expanded Batman universe.
+So here goes nothing - Newsarama fan-casts the DCEU's expanded Batman universe.

 As a former partner and confidante to Commissioner Gordon, Bullock often plays the role of the skeptical, hard-nosed critic of Batman.
 He’s occasionally been an unlikely ally as well – a dichotomy Goodman could easily embody.

 Plus he’s a veteran of the Ben Affleck-directed Argo.

 KYLE CHANDLER as TWO-FACE3 of 13

 For the role of Bruce Wayne’s friend turned arch-foe, we’re looking to another veteran of Argo – Kyle Chandler, best known as Coach Eric Taylor on Friday Night Lights.